F O R M L A B

 Development of cross cultural integration in creative industries

-Trans-regional and trans-global art practices and geographically dispersed art networks
+Trans-regional and global art practices and geographically dispersed art networks

 Phenomenology of art-making process and the event of artifact